cohesity/cohesity-powershell-module/docs/samples.md

 # Sample Workflows

 ## Add multiple VMs to a Protection Job
-You can use the powershell function below to add multiple VMs to an existing protection job.
+You can use the powershell script below to add multiple VMs to an existing protection job.

 ### Example
 ```powershell